zopefoundation/Zope/docs/zopebook/MaintainingZope.rst

   PYTHON_BIN=$ZOPE_HOME/bin/python
   COMMON_PARAMS="-u zope -z $ZOPE_HOME -Z /var/run/zope.pid -l /var/log/Z2.log -W 8081"

-You can also set up a file `/etc/sysconfig/zope` with variables ZOPE_FTP_PORT, ZOPE_HTTP_PORT::
+You can also set up a file `/etc/sysconfig/zope` with variable ZOPE_HTTP_PORT::

   ZOPE_HTTP_PORT=80
-  ZOPE_FTP_PORT=21

-to set the HTTP and FTP ports.
+to set the HTTP port.
 The default is to start them at port 8080 and 8021.

 Unfortunately, all Linux distributions start and stop services a little